NEW !! BOX NOW FOR CYPRUS & GREECE

 Cosmetics for Adult Acne

-Do you know that face acne can occur after puberty?
-Although acne is often seen as a problem that only afflicts adolescents, this is not actually the case.
-The truth is that it also afflicts adult women, as it can occur even after 40 years.
+Do you know that acne can occur after puberty?
+Although acne is often seen as a problem that only afflicts adolescents, this is untrue.
+It can also affect adult women, as it can occur even after 40 years of age.
 Almost half of women aged 21-30 and one-quarter of women aged 31-40 suffer from acne.

-What we need to do as a first step when we detected signs of acne on our face is to contact a specialist for advice.
+When we detect signs of acne on our faces, we should first contact a specialist for advice.

 This specialist may initially be our pharmacist or dermatologist.

-Our primary concern is to determine whether we are properly applying our daily facial care routine with the right products to treat acne.
+Our primary concern is to determine whether we are properly applying our daily facial care routine and using the right products to treat acne.

 What are the differences between Adolescent Acne and Adult Acne?

-In adolescents, acne usually occurs on the forehead and cheekbones, while in adult women lesions are most often found on the chin, jawline i.e. the lower half of the face and neck.
+Acne usually occurs on the forehead and cheekbones in adolescents, while in adult women, lesions are most often found on the chin, jawline, the lower half of the face, and neck.

-There is also a difference in the type of lesions of acne.
-Teenagers have more black spots (open eaters), white cysts and some red irritated pimples.
+There is also a difference in the type of acne lesions.
+Teenagers have more black spots (open eaters), white cysts, and some red irritated pimples.

-In adult women, acne usually manifests itself in red, irritated deeper lesions, of varying size that can also be painful.
+Acne usually manifests itself in red, irritated, deeper lesions of varying sizes that can also be painful in adult women.
 Black or white spots (open-closed eaters) are less common in these cases.

 Signs of Adult Acne: